 Option 3: A reserve list may be created as a google doc/sheet and shared with Jen Sugars.
 Feel free to use this template (create a copy on your own drive and rename it with your name and course, as the template is not editable).
 Don't forget to share the document with Jen once it is complete.

 Option 4: A handwritten reserve form may be turned in.
 You can download a copy of the form here.

 If items on the list are not legible or if the book is not found on the shelf, the faculty member will be notified to make other arrangements..

 *Circulation department staff are happy to pull any in-house items from the Library shelves for faculty requesting this service.
 Note however that this may result in a delay in processing time.
 Reserve materials and lists may be submitted at any time during the semester.

-Reserve Lists for multiple courses: Reserve materials for different courses must be listed on separate sheets.
-It is important that all information on the sheets be filled in correctly and completely.
+Reserve Lists for multiple courses: Reserve materials for different courses must be submitted separately.
+It is important that all information on the sheets/docs/email be correct and complete.